CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     For a permanent disconnection of a VM, one need to do the inverse process of adding a new node.
 Umount the volume (`sudo umount /mnt`), remove the entry for this VM in the `/etc/corosyncecorosync.conf` file of every node, and finally restart the daemons in every node.
 This needs to be done as it affects the quorum count for the cluster.

+* **Is it possible to mount a node as read-only?**

+    Yes, GFS2 has the "spectator mode":

+    ```
+    spectator
+       Mount  this filesystem using a special form of read-only mount.
+The mount does not
+       use one of the filesystem's journals.
+The node is unable to  recover  journals  for
+       other nodes.

+    norecovery
+       A synonym for spectator
+    ```

+    So, just run this command:

+    ```sh
+    sudo mount /dev/vdb /mnt -o spectator
+    ```
+    Then double check that the mount went as expected by:

+    ```sh
+    $ mount | grep /mnt
+    /dev/vdb on /mnt type gfs2 (ro,relatime,spectator,rgrplvb)
+    ```

 ### GFS2 Links

 - <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/global_file_system_2/s1-manage-addjournalfs>